-This is always one of the major obstacles to interior painting contractors.
-And there is quite a bit to know before you begin.
+This is always one of the major obstacles for interior painting contractors, and there is quite a bit to know before you begin.

-First you must realize that there are 2 different types of wall paper: paper faced, and vinyl faced.
+First, you must realize that there are 2 different types of wallpaper: paper-faced and vinyl-faced.
 These are exactly as they sound.
-The vinyl faced wall paper has a plastic feel to it, and is impermeable to water and other solvents.
-Luckily this type of wall paper has been out of style since the 70s and is found in fewer and fewer home.
+The vinyl-faced wallpaper has a plastic feel to it and is impermeable to water and other solvents.
+Luckily, this type of wallpaper has been out of style since the 70s and is found in fewer and fewer homes.

-Additionally there are couple of tactics that you should take to remove wall paper.
+Additionally, there are a couple of tactics that you should take to remove wallpaper.
 The first thing you should try is to just peel up a corner of a sheet and try to slowly remove the top layer of paper.
-If you are lucky this top layer will come off in one sheet leaving a layer of thin backing paper adhered to the wall with paste.
+If you are lucky, this top layer will come off in one sheet, leaving a layer of thin backing paper adhered to the wall with paste.
 This usually happens with expensive wallpapers.
 The cheap papers will usually tear off in little strips or not at all.

 If the paper comes off in one big piece like described above, you are in luck.
 All you have to do is remove the top layers, then spray the remaining backing with a wallpaper paste dissolver like DIF (found at any home store or paint store).
 Once the backing is completely soaked, it will easily come off with a large scraper or knife.

-If, however, your paper face rips in little pieces you are in for a bit of a job.
-Determine if the paper is vinyl or paper faced.
-If it is vinyl faced you will have to score the entire wall will a wall paper score tool.
-This will poke tiny wholes into the wall paper face and allow the remover to soak into the backing.
-If it is paper faced, proceed with the next step.
+If, however, your paper face rips into little pieces, you are in for a bit of a job.
+Determine if the paper is vinyl or paper-faced.
+If it is vinyl-faced, you will have to score the entire wall with a wallpaper score tool.
+This will poke tiny holes into the wallpaper face and allow the remover to soak into the backing.
+If it is paper-faced, proceed with the next step.

-Using a garden sprayer or spray bottle, soak a good sized section of the wall with wallpaper remover.
-As soon as you apply the remover, put a sheet of painters plastic film onto the wall.
+Using a garden sprayer or spray bottle, soak a good-sized section of the wall with wallpaper remover.
+As soon as you apply the remover, put a sheet of painter’s plastic film onto the wall.
 The liquid will adhere the plastic to the wall.
-The purpose of the plastic to hold the remover on the wall and to keep it from evaporating.
+The purpose of the plastic is to hold the remover on the wall and to keep it from evaporating.
 The worst thing that could happen at this point is for your remover to evaporate.
 This would cause the glue to reset and stick harder than before.

 Let the remover soak into the wallpaper for at least 30 minutes.
 Continuously check to see if the paper is loosened.
 Add more remover to the wall if it starts to dry out.